Comprehensive Health Check

 Residents ages 16 and older

-Yearly changes in major Health Check items (Age Group: 15 or younger)
+Yearly changes in major Health Check items (Age Group: 15 and younger)

 Obesity